 Or rather, it started me.

-I get asked a lot of questions about this gardening thing (step inside Gracie’s Garden here on Instagram) and let me first tell you: I am no Master Gardener.
+I get asked a lot of questions about this gardening thing (step inside Gracie’s Garden here on Instagram and see our summer garden tour here) and let me first tell you: I am no Master Gardener.
 I’m just a gal who happens to think growing things is the greatest thing ever.
 I have learned a thing or two, and I love seeing friends discover that they can learn to garden–no previous green thumb required!

 So, let’s start with some basics.
 This is part 1 in my Gardening 101 series, with much more to come!

 1. Define why you want to grow things.
 What kind of garden do you want to grow, and why gardening in the first place?